Altar: A Sacred Place of Surrender and Transformation

 While we may revisit these sacred moments in memory, we must not dwell on them as monuments.
 The Christian life is one of continual progression—moving forward in consecration and obedience.
 Every step depends on surrender.
 At salvation, we exchanged slavery to sin for service to Christ.
 This new allegiance requires ongoing submission, even when the path is unclear.

-We do not choose every trial, but we choose our response.
+We do not choose the trial, but we choose our response.
 Our responsibility is to obey, trusting that our heavenly Father, who loves us perfectly, is guiding us toward His best.

 Altar call: In some services, an invitation (altar call) is extended for prayer.
 While this can be a powerful moment of encounter, true transformation begins in the heart, whether in public or in private.
 A decision must be followed by a life of sanctification, bearing the fruit of the Spirit as evidence of genuine faith (Gal 5:22–23).